cselab/Mirheo/docs/source/handlers/bouncers/interface.rst

 Handle collisions of particles and objects.

-In general, particles should not penetrate objects or go through membrane separating different liquids.
+In general, particles should not penetrate solid objects or go through membrane separating different liquids.
 Bouncers provide a mechanism to maintain that property.
 They are called by the end of the simulation pipeline, after the particle integration is done and the objects are exchanged with the neighbouring MPI ranks.